 1. Bogus Invoice Schemes

-In these scams, a cyber criminal will take over the employee email account used to process invoice payments and fund transfers.
-The attacker will then use the account to ask another employee to transfer the funds or pay an invoice to the fraudster’s account.
+In these scams, a cyber criminal will take over or spoof an employee's email account authorized to process invoice payments and fund transfers.
+The attacker will then use this account to ask another employee to transfer the funds or pay an invoice to the fraudster's account.

 2. CEO fraud

-A cyber criminal steals the email account of a CEO or c-suite executive and uses this to trick other users into giving up sensitive information or money.
-The hacker will send the victim an email with a subject line requesting a money transfer.
+A cyber criminal steals or spoofs an executive's email account and uses this to trick other users into giving up sensitive information or money.
+The hacker will email the victim requesting a money transfer.

 3. Account Compromise